tkoletsky1973/yieldloop-main/docs/Yieldloop_Whitepaper_12-11-25.md

 Users deposit **USDT** into YieldLoop using a supported EVM wallet.

 - Minimum deposit: **$50 USDT**
-- $1 is allocated to AI/engine operations
+- A small portion (up to **$1**) may be allocated to AI/engine operations
+- The remainder of the deposit participates fully in the 30-day cycle

 ## **Step 3 — Select Settings**